 Thanks for reporting this.
 We made a policy decision (in 2008) to support "all dlls, or all static".
 Mikayel asked for "dlls with static run-time".
 This is a lethal combination which I investigated and discussed in detail. http://dev.exiv2.org/issues/1157

 The problem is that linking DLLs with static run-time can result in several copies of run-time library because every dll (eg libexiv2.dll contains a static run-time library) and the executable/client app have their own run-time library.
 If you open a FILE* in libexiv2.dll and fclose() it in the application, the application will crash.
 That typically does not happen, however memory resources (new/delete) often cross the library boundaries with very bad consequences.

 I think static libraries that all use a shared dynamic runtime will work.
 Thanks for your patch.
 I'll review this.

-#3 Updated by Ben Touchette 3 months ago
+Updated by Ben Touchette almost 3 years ago